Back in the early days of the internet, a router was a router and a modem was a modem.

 The router then takes the internet signal from the modem and distributes it throughout your home.
 It can do this through cables (Ethernet) or wirelessly (Wi-Fi), which is where the term "Wi-Fi routers" comes about, ensuring every device in your home has an internet connection.

-As mentioned, if your router is a "Wi-Fi Router", it creates a local wireless (Wi-Fi) network using radio waves.
-This eliminates the need for physical cables, allowing you to access the internet freely on devices like your smartphone, tablet, or laptop, no matter where you are in your home.
+WiFi is short for "wireless fidelity", and if your router is a "WiFi Router", this means it creates a local wireless (WiFi) network using radio waves.
+By eliminating the need for physical cables, you can access the internet freely on devices like your smartphone, tablet, or laptop, no matter where you are in your home.

 Putting It All Together